collective/collective.googleanalytics/README.txt

     Dates in the form of YYYYMMDD.

 date_range
-    An integer specifying the number of days prior to the current date use as the report start date.
+    An integer specifying the number of days prior to the current date to use as the report start date.
 The end date is assumed to be the current date.
     The date_range argument can also accept a string keyword that evaluates to a particular date range depending on the current context.
 Current